ilanschnell/bitarray/README.rst

 ``readonly`` -> bool
-   bool indicating whether buffer is read only
+   bool indicating whether buffer is read-only

 Other objects: